jamesfoley99/royal-mail-shopify/README.md

 One file will be the CSV export of Shopify orders to be placed in the orders data folder.
 One file will be the CSV export of the Royal Mail Click & Drop manifest charges to be placed in the manifest data folder

-This script calls the tidyverse so you will have to install it if it is not already in your Rstduio install
+This script calls the tidyverse so you will have to install it if it is not already in your Rstudio install

 ``` r
 # To install the latest version: